freeDSP/freeDSP-OCTAVIA/README.md

 ![Image of FreeDSP OCTAVIA](https://raw.githubusercontent.com/freeDSP/freeDSP-OCTAVIA/main/SOURCES/IMAGES/FreeDSP_OCTAVIA_withRPi.jpg)

-Version 0.33 is the latest commit, and will be evaluated soon.
+Version 1.00 is the latest commit.
-version 0.1 board is worked, but it requires some workarounds.
-I recommend building the latest version. https://github.com/freeDSP/freeDSP-OCTAVIA/wiki/Errata-and-Workarounds
+version 0.33j board is evaluated and it worked, but it requires some workarounds.
+0.33j_Fixed is a fixed design of 0.33j, but I recommend building the latest version. https://github.com/freeDSP/freeDSP-OCTAVIA/wiki/Errata-and-Workarounds

 ----